Underwriting Analyst Jobs in USA with Visa Sponsorship

 Does an underwriting analyst role qualify for H-1B sponsorship?

-Yes, underwriting analyst positions typically qualify as specialty occupations under H-1B because the role requires theoretical and practical application of finance, economics, or actuarial science.
+Yes, underwriting analyst positions typically qualify as specialty occupations under H-1B visa because the role requires theoretical and practical application of finance, economics, or actuarial science.
 USCIS looks for offer letters specifying that a degree in a directly related field is required, not merely preferred.
 Generic language like 'bachelor's degree in any field' can create problems, so the job description matters significantly.

 Which visa types do employers use to sponsor underwriting analysts?

 H-1B is the most common path, subject to the annual cap and lottery.
 Australian citizens can use the E-3 visa, which bypasses the lottery entirely and is processed directly at a U.S. consulate.
-L-1 applies if you're transferring from an overseas office of the same employer.
+L-1 visa applies if you're transferring from an overseas office of the same employer.
 Each path has different timelines, costs, and eligibility requirements, so your situation determines which applies.

 What degree do I need for an employer to sponsor my underwriting analyst visa?